swiftlang/swift-evolution/proposals/XXXX-objc-keypaths.md

 ## Proposed solution

-Introduce a new expression `#keypath` that allows one to build a `String` from a key-path:
+Introduce a new expression `#keypath` that allows one to build a compile-time string literal from a key-path (to allow it be used as `StaticString` and `StringLiteralConvertible`):

 ```swift
 class Person: NSObject {